 “I like using hard and soft textures together, like the hide and the fur and the stones,” Carla also suggests to blend high-end pieces with bargain finds.
 “I’ve got some WalMart mixed in there!”

-Bring your memories
+Bring your memories to the table

 “Behind each of those, are collections through the years.
 The napkin rings, I got at the Boulders Resort in Arizona.
 These little shepherds the girls and I had made in Arizona.”
 And, of course, the handmade antler utensils that were made for Carla’s father by an artisan in Oregon in exchange for the use of his warehouse.